RupeshKumar4511/Blockchain-Technology/README.md

 # How to connect with Ethereium mainnet
 On cmd type :   geth attach ipc://./pipe/geth.ipc

-# How to create account in the Ethereum Mainnet:
+# How to create account on the Ethereum Mainnet:
 On cmd type :    personal.newAccount()

 And then create your password.

+# How to mine on the Ethereum Private Network:
+After creating account on cmd type;
+miner.setEtherbase(eth.accounts[0])
+miner.start(1)

+And then miner balanced can be checked by Typing;
+eth.getBalance(eth.accounts[0])